cheminfo-py/cheminfopy/docs/source/index.rst

 cheminfopy: Providing a Python interface to the cheminfo ELN
 ===============================================================

+cheminfopy provides a Python interface to the cheminfo ELN.
+You can retrieve sample information, add spectra and also interact with reactions.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    getting_started
    api

 Indices and tables
 ==================